Where to Stay in Somerset: The Complete Guide

 C17th Castle

-North Somerset is for those who like their holiday geography usefully untidy.
-Here, the Severn Estuary opens wide and silver-grey, Bristol sits close enough for dinner, Bath is within reach, and the Mendips rise inland with their caves and ridges.
+North Somerset is for those who like their holiday geography sweeping and beautiful.
+The Severn Estuary opens wide, silver-grey, Bristol is close enough for dinner, Bath is within reach, and the Mendips rise steep with their caves and ridges.

-Around Clevedon, Portishead, Tickenham, Nailsea and the villages between coast and city, you get a good Somerset compromise, not fully rural, not fully urban, not quite seaside but full of possibility.
-Clevedon has its pier and melancholy Victorian charm; Portishead brings marina views and coastal walks; inland lanes lead towards Cheddar, the Mendips and Chew Valley.
+Around Clevedon, Portishead, Tickenham, Nailsea and the villages between coast and city, you get a good Somerset compromise.
+It is not fully rural, not fully urban, not quite seaside.
+Clevedon has its pier and melancholy Victorian charm; Portishead brings marina views and coastal walks, while inland leads towards Cheddar, the Mendips and Chew Valley.

-This is a useful base for families and groups who want choice: Bristol one day, Bath the next, a gorge walk after that, and then home to a house with enough room for everyone to disappear briefly and reappear for dinner.
+This is a useful base for families and groups who want choice.
+You can head to Bristol one day, Bath the next, a gorge walk after that, and then home to a house with enough room for everyone.

 Where to stay: C17th Castle – a castle base for the North Somerset and Bristol Coast side of the county (though you may just want to stay put).